Table of Contents

 Primary chest wall muscles

-The primary chest wall muscles, in turn, are divided into 3 sub-categories.
-A distinction is made between the intercostals, serratus posterior as well as an ‘other’ group.
+The primary chest wall muscles, in turn, are divided into three subcategories.
+A distinction is made between the intercostals, serratus posterior, and an ‘other’ group.

 From outside to inside, the intercostal muscle group consists of external intercostal, internal intercostal, and innermost intercostal muscles.